gaderas/crowdictionary/README.md

 ----

 *   Sometimes (when infinite scroll pages are hit), the browser history is polluted with lots of wrong and unnecessary entries
+*   After hitting "/login?contributorAccountCreated=1" by hand, OK is not getting rid of the Info component

 Sample requests
 ----